Canada’s Distinguished Dissertation Awards (DDA)

 Submitting Nominations to SGPS

 The annual deadline for submissions to SGPS is March 1st.
-Please send nomination documents electronically to firstname.lastname@example.org.
+Please send nomination file (single PDF) electronically to firstname.lastname@example.org.
 The SGPS Executive Committee will select two nominations – one in each Award category.
-SGPS will prepare the two final nominations, endorsed by the Vice-Provost, Graduate and Postdoctoral Studies, for submission to CAGS by March 31st.
+SGPS will prepare the two final nominations, endorsed by the Vice-Provost, Graduate and Postdoctoral Studies, for submission to CAGS annually by March 31st.

 For further information, please contact email@example.com or visit the CAGS website.